SoftUni-Internal/interactive-content/EN/04-Object-Composition/04-Summary.md

 # Summary

-Object composition combines data and functions into JS objects.
+In this lesson you learned about:

-There are three main types of object composition:
+- Object composition combines data and functions into JavaScript objects.

 - Aggregation - forming an object from an enumerable collection.
 - Concatenation - adding new properties.
 - Delegation - imitates class inheritance.